 If you aren’t interested in growing Begonia Escargot as a houseplant but you still want to overwinter it, let the plant shift into winter dormancy in a cool basement or garage.
 To do this, move the pot into a cool area (between 50 and 60 degrees) with only a small amount of light.
 Stop watering it for about 6 weeks.
 The foliage will all die off and it will look like the plant is dead, but the underground rhizomes are alive and well.
 Once the 6 weeks have passed, water it lightly, then wait another 4 weeks to water again.
 Continue this 4-week irrigation cycle until spring arrives when you’ll slowly introduce the plant to more light and begin to water it more regularly and thoroughly.
 It won’t be long until your Begonia Escargot is lush and full again.

 From spring through early autumn, mix some organic water-soluble houseplant fertilizer into the irrigation water every two to three weeks.
 Once mid-autumn arrives and you move the plants indoors, stop fertilizing.
 You don’t want to encourage active growth through the winter.
 Start fertilizing again in the spring, a few weeks before you move the plants back outdoors again.
 Don’t take them back outside until well after the danger of frost has passed.

-Once you get the hang of growing Begonia Escargot, consider trying your hand at growing other Rex Begonia varieties.
-There is a stunning array of them, with hundreds of named varieties to choose from.
+Once you get the hang of growing Begonia Escargot, consider trying your hand at growing other Rex Begonia varieties or cane begonias like the gorgeous ‘Gryphon’ Begonia.
+There is a stunning array of begonias, with hundreds of named varieties to choose from.